 About

-I am an Italian PhD fellow in Mathematics at the University of Ferrara, mostly interested in Many-Valued Multi-Modal Logics and their application to Symbolic Machine Learning.
+I am an Italian PhD fellow in Mathematics at the University of Ferrara, Italy, interested in Many-Valued Multi-Modal Logics and their application to Symbolic Machine Learning and to Automated Reasoning.
 I am also part of the Applied Computational Logic and Artificial Intelligence Lab at the University of Ferrara.
+I was also visiting student at the University of Queensland, Australia, for two consecutive years (2024, 2025).

 The main goal of my research is to improve Symbolic Machine Learning algorithms through the use (and relative study) of non-classical logic, with a double aim: